 7 Creative Ways to Eat Fruits and VeggiesArticle posted in: Diet & Nutrition

-Here are seven fun and fresh ways to get in your daily fruits and veggies:
+Check out these seven fun and fresh ways to get in your daily fruits and veggies.

 1. Freeze Your Fruit

 Freezing your fruit creates many new possibilities for fitting it into your diet.
 You can use frozen fruit to make easy smoothies, smoothie bowls or nice cream with a little yogurt or skim milk.
 You can also blend frozen fruit with ice to make snow cones or healthy “slushies.”
 If you or your family enjoy popsicles, you can get creative with making various fruit purees into icy cold treats.
 Check out your local dollar store for fun popsicle molds!
 Frozen fruit can also be used for baking.

 You can also keep things simple with your frozen fruit by freezing it with water in ice cube trays.
 Simply throw a cube in your H2O to create an easy infused water.
 Try it with blueberries, strawberries, citrus and mint.
 Frozen grapes and mango chunks are also sweet snack that tastes like candy all on their own.
 Freezing fruit at its peak ripeness locks in freshness and ensures that it will still taste great.